 Chronic lymphocytic leukemia (CLL) is the

 Small lymphocytic lymphoma (SLL) is another name for the same disease.
-“CLL” is used when most cancer cells are found in your blood and bone marrow.
-“SLL” is used when most cancer cells are in your lymph nodes.
+Doctors diagnose CLL when most cancer cells are found in your blood and bone marrow and SLL when most cancer cells are in your lymph nodes.

 In the United States, about

-Keep reading to learn more about how CLL and SLL compare and how they’re treated.
+Keep reading to learn more about how CLL and SLL compare and how doctors treat them.

 CLL and SLL are slow-growing cancers that develop in white blood cells called lymphocytes.
 More specifically, they develop in abnormal

-CLL and SLL are essentially the same diseases.
-Doctors choose a name based on where most cancer cells are found.
-Both conditions are
+CLL and SLL are essentially the same disease.
+Doctors diagnose one or the other based on where they find the most cancer cells.
+But they treat both conditions

-SLL is commonly used when most cancer cells appear in lymph nodes, and CLL when found in the blood or bone marrow.
-Bone marrow is the spongy tissue where blood cells are produced inside your bones.
+They diagnose SLL when most cancer cells appear in lymph nodes, and diagnose CLL when found in the blood or bone marrow.
+Bone marrow is the spongy tissue inside your bones where blood cells are produced.

-A doctor will typically diagnose either CLL or SLL but not both.
+A doctor will typically diagnose either CLL or SLL in a person but not both.
 Here’s a look at how they compare:

 Feature | CLL | SLL |

-Researchers don’t exactly know why some people develop CLL or SLL.
-It’s thought that
+Researchers do not exactly know why some people develop CLL or SLL.
+Researchers believe

-Many different genetic mutations in the DNA of blood-producing cells have been identified in people with CLL or SLL.
-A loss of part of chromosome 13 is the most common genetic mutation that’s been identified.
+Different genetic mutations in the DNA of blood-producing cells have been identified in people with CLL or SLL.
+This typically includes a loss of part of the following chromosomes:

 CLL and SLL are slow-growing cancers that lead to the overproduction of abnormal B lymphocytes.
 The development of CLL and SLL are the same, and cancer cells are indistinguishable under a microscope.